jinalkam/firebasechat/readme.md

-Laravel with fcm
+Laravel with firebase chat api

 steps to install
 1) git clone the url
 2) run composer update in terminal

-implementation of firebase chat plugin (safestudio/firebase) with laravel.
+project incude firebase chat api with laravel  with basic firebase chat structure .implemet api in your mobile app.